adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 4. If you are on a <span style="color:blue">blue</span> square, turn 90° anti-clockwise, flip the colour of the square to white, then move forward one square. (`L`)

-This looks complicated but the ant is still just turning left and right, only this time it has two more colours to paint the squares.
+This looks complicated but the ant is still just turning left and right, only this time it has two more colours to paint the squares with.
 Consider the pseudo-code of the `LRRL` scheme:

 ```
 if ant on white square: